 The Year 1 team will always be available at the start and end of each school day so please make an appointment to see us if you have any questions or concerns.

 Please have a look at the tables below that show our reading, writing and maths targets for this year:

-Have a look at the images below which show the curriculum map for the Autumn term of Year 1.
+Have a look at the images below which show the curriculum maps for the Autumn, Spring and Summer terms of Year 1.
 Our Autumn topic is Superheroes, our Spring topic is Explorers and our Summer topic is Our Town.

 Homework in Year 1

 Every child will read with an adult at least once a week in school.
 The children will also take home a school reading book and we will change these books once a week.
 These books will be closely matched to the phonics phase the children are working at and will be linked to the Bug Club scheme that we follow.
 We encourage the children to read their books at least twice as this greatly helps with their comprehension, fluency and expression.

-Our PE days are Tuesday and Thursday.
+Our PE days are Tuesday and Friday.
 The children will need their full PE kits and PE shoes and please can long hair be tied up and any earrings taken out on these days.
 PE kits can be kept on children's pegs in the classroom and they will be sent home at the end of each half term.